-India arrests Kashmir separatists for terror funding
+Corrected - India arrests Kashmir separatists for terror funding

-SRINAGAR, India (Reuters) - The National Investigation Agency (NIA) arrested seven members of Kashmir's main separatist alliance on Monday on charges of receiving funds from Pakistan-based militant groups to wage attacks, the agency said, the first such case against the group.
+SRINAGAR, India (Reuters) - India's federal counter-terrorism agency arrested seven members of Kashmir's main separatist alliance on Monday on charges of receiving funds from Pakistan-based militant groups to wage attacks, the agency said, the first such case against the group.

-The counter-terrorism agency said it had found cash and valuables worth millions of rupees, electronic devices and incriminating documents during raids on the seven members of All Parties Hurriyat Conference.
+The National Investigation Agency (NIA) said it had found cash and valuables worth millions of rupees, electronic devices and incriminating documents during raids on the seven members of All Parties Hurriyat Conference.

 The Hurriyat is an umbrella group of political and religious groups fighting for Kashmir's secession from India.